Missing Cadillac woman found wrapped in weeds, but safe and alive

 On Tuesday, Roderick and others searched for several hours, taking a break only when the MSP brought in a helicopter and an infrared camera to attempt to locate Stark.

-Roderick said Little Caesars Pizza offered to donate food to the search party on Tuesday.
+Roderick said Little Caesers Pizza offered to donate food to the search party on Tuesday.

 "It's how things used to be," Roderick said in regard to neighbors and the community banding together to help one of their own.

-With tears streaming down his face, Stark told the Cadillac News he feared the worse for his stepmother, who suffers from dementia.
+With tears streaming down his face, Stark told the Cadillac News he feared the worse for his stepmother, who suffers from Alzheimer's.

 Terry said when his father awoke on Tuesday, his stepmother was gone.
 He said the last time someone saw her she was walking about a quarter-mile away from the house, purse in hand.

-He said her dementia is so bad that she might not even be able to identify herself if someone asked who she was.
+He said her Alzheimer's is so bad that she might not even be able to identify herself if someone asked who she was.

 Terry said she may respond if someone calls her "Patty."

-His ultimate fear is that she wandered away and either succumbed to the elements or was abducted along the side of the road.
+His ultimate fear was that she wandered away and either succumbed to the elements or was abducted along the side of the road.

 The response from law enforcement was encouraging, but Terry said looking for someone in a cornfield is like searching for a needle in a haystack.

-"I feel like it may be a waste of time but I've been stopping every place to see if anyone's seen her," Terry said.
+"I feel like it may be a waste of time but I've been stopping every place to see if anyone's seen her," Terry said before his stepmother was found.
 "I don't know what to do.
 She's a really nice woman."

-Anyone with information on her whereabouts is asked to call the Cadillac MSP Post at (231) 779-6040.

 Commented